JS-JeevaSaravanan/CS-Infinity/DevOps/CI-CD/Feature Flags/what & why feature flags.md

 * used in any apps ( desktop, frontend , backend, microservices, mobile , web) - runtime control over features
 * also called feature toggle

+- The basic idea: decoupling deployment from release

 Feature Flags (a.k.a.
 Feature Toggles) are conditional switches in code that control whether a feature is active or hidden — _without requiring redeployment._